werton13/k8s-hardway-ansible/README.md

  !!! this step generating errors ---> create_rbac_role_api_to_kubelet.yaml
- !!! neet to find the reason
+ !!! need to find the reason

+ Also in the upcoming updates I will try to clean code from comments, unnecessary files and vars